 To publish a Data Listing, your organization must sign the:

-- Data Republic Senate License (to use the Closed Catalog only), or
+Data Republic Platform License (to use the Closed Catalog only), or

-- Data Republic Senate License and Common Legal Framework (to use the Data Republic Open Catalog and/or Closed Catalog).
+Data Republic Platform License and Common Legal Framework (to use the Data Republic Open Catalog and/or Closed Catalog).
 The Common Legal Framework can be used as the basis for commercializing data sets through highly repeatable exchanges on the Data Republic Marketplace, or for discrete private exchanges with select partners.

-- Data Republic Senate Matching Services module (is applicable if the Data Republic Senate Matching Services is used for data tokenization and matching of datasets)
+Data Republic Privacy Preserving Matching Services module (is applicable if the Data Republic Privacy Preserving Matching Services is used for data tokenization and matching of datasets)